15vrs/cmpe-327/qa327_test/test_cases/login.md

 - verify that [POST] `/login` was called with 200

 ## Test Case R1.6a
-Email and password both cannot be empty
+Email and password both cannot be empty.

 - navigate to `/logout` to invalidate any existing sessions
 - navigate to `/login` and verify that [GET] `/login` was called